zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 # Module in browser

-Javascript originally doesn't have a proper module system.
-So if you want to use a library, you use a script tag in your code:
+Javascript originally lacked a proper module system.
+To include libraries like jQuery, developers added a script tag in their HTML file.

 ```js
 <script type="javascript" src="jquery.js"></script>
 ```

-The browser's Javascript engine will load and run this js file.
-Somewhere in that file, there is a statement like `window.jQuery = ...` and this allows you to call jQuery everywhere in your code.
+The browser's Javascript engine would then load and execute this external Javascript file.
+Often, such libraries would define a global variable (e.g., window.jQuery = ...) to make their functionality accessible throughout the page.

-This is the standard for a while.
-Then we have bundler tools(webpack, gulp, parcel, etc).
-These tools allow us to properly structure our project into smaller chunks, we can export/import as we want and the bundler will bundle all of them into single file, ready to use in browser.
+This approach served as the standard for a while.
+Then came build tools like Webpack, Gulp, and Parcel.
+These tools allow for better project structure by enabling you to organize your code into smaller modules.
+You can use export and import statements to manage dependencies between these modules, and the build tool will bundle them into a single file optimized for the browser.

-Then around 2017, the ESM standard arrived, allowed us to use import/export keyword in our client's script.
+Around 2017, the ECMAScript Modules (ESM) standard arrived, allowing developers to directly use import and export keywords within their client-side Javascript code.

 ## ESM in browser